 * Click here for rating key

 Acme Oyster House Restaurant Review: Acme Oyster House’s suburban location in Metairie is bigger, a bit more colorful and every bit as loud and fun as the original.
 You can’t miss the neon sign that says “Waitress available sometimes.”
 Black-and-white checkered tablecloths and colorful lighting fixtures combine to create the whimsical atmosphere.
 Located near a busy shopping district, the place provides an oasis after a full day of fighting the crowds.
-Gumbo or red beans served in a bread bowl, known here as the “Poopa,” is a house specialty.
-Acme also serves what the menu dubs "Cajun sushi," with raw or fried oysters or fried shrimp topped with wasabi, Tabasco soy sauce and sticky rice as well as chopsticks.
+Gumbo or red beans are served in a bread bowl, known here as the “Poopa,” a house specialty.
+Acme also serves one of the most generously portioned fried seafood platters in the city.
 For a hearty appetite, try the Peace Maker, a combination of fried oysters and fried shrimp on French bread; it was originally known as La Mediatrice, because nineteenth-century New Orleans husbands took it home to smooth things over with their wives after a night on the town.
-Finish your meal with a slice of bananas Foster pie or a good old-fashioned root beer float.
+Finish your meal with Max’s Bananas Foster Cheesecake or a good old-fashioned root beer float.
 Locally produced suds, such as Abita, make the best quaffs with the food.
-Located near a busy shopping district, Acme offers an oasis after a full day of fighting the crowds.
+Also located at 724 Iberville St., New Orleans, 504-522-5973; and 1202 N. Hwy.
+190, Covington, 985-246-6155.